Cau-Correa/googlemaps-api-ms2/README.md

 ### 5- Bugs Documentation - Documentation of any bugs encountered and their resolution steps

-* Map not working when access Home page through the Icon and Home button on top of the page.
+* Map not loading when Home page is accessed by the Icon and Home button on top of the page.

 When the home button and icon on top of the page was clicked supose to open a fully working map in the Home page, the map's functionality was broken, with following error appearing on the console: